wepay/wepay-ios/README.md

 // Show UI asking the user to insert the card reader and wait for it to be ready
 ~~~
 + That's it!
 The following sequence of events will occur:
-    1. The user inserts the card reader (or it is already inserted)
+    1. The user inserts the card reader (or it is already inserted), or powers on their Bluetooth card reader.
     2. The SDK tries to detect the card reader and initialize it.
+        - The `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusSearching`
-        - If the card reader is not detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`
+        - If any card readers are discovered, the `selectCardReader:` method will be called with an array of discovered devices.
+If anything is plugged into the headphone jack, `"AUDIOJACK"` will be one of the devices discovered.
-        - If the card reader is successfully detected, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConnected`.
+        - If no card readers are detected, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusNotConnected`
-        - Next, if the card reader is successfully initialized, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusWaitingForSwipe`
+        - Once the card reader selection completion block is called, the SDK will attempt to to connect to the selected card reader.
-        - Otherwise, `didFailToReadPaymentInfoWithError:` will be called with the appropriate error, and processing will stop (the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusStopped`)
+        - If the card reader is successfully connected, then the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusConnected`.
     3. If the card reader successfully initialized, it will wait for the user to swipe a card
     4. If a recoverable error occurs during swiping, the `didFailToReadPaymentInfoWithError:` method will be called.
 After a few seconds, the `cardReaderDidChangeStatus:` method will be called with `status = kWPCardReaderStatusWaitingForSwipe` and the card reader will again wait for the user to swipe a card
     5. If an unrecoverable error occurs during swiping, or the user does not swipe, the `didFailToReadPaymentInfoWithError:` method will be called, and processing will stop